FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: distance bgp (1-255) (1-255) (1-255)

-   This command change distance value of BGP.
-The arguments are the distance values for for external routes, internal routes and local routes respectively.
+   This command changes distance value of BGP.
+The arguments are the distance values for external routes, internal routes and local routes respectively.

 .. clicmd:: distance (1-255) A.B.C.D/M